Lloyds Bank: Symbols

 The symbol adopted by Taylors and Lloyds was the beehive, representing industry and hard work (thrift).
 In 1822, Taylors and Lloyds sent a letter to other banks to inform them of stolen banknotes, adding that it would engrave a symbol of a beehive to all future notes.
 Dowler & Sons made brass buttons embellished with beehives for branch messenger uniforms in the 1900s.
 Uniform buttons featuring a black horse with small beehives engraved around it were manufactured in the 1930s.

-The black horse regardant device dates from 1677, when Humphrey Stokes adopted it as sign for his shop.
+The black horse regardant device dates from 1677, when Humphrey Stokes adopted it as a sign for his shop.
 The reason why Stokes chose this horse is unknown, though it may have been a family crest because the black horse is heraldically posed in 'rampant regardant'.
 Stokes was a goldsmith and "keeper of the running cashes" (an early term for banker) and the business became part of Barnett, Hoares & Co.
 When Lloyds took over that bank in 1884, it continued to trade "at the sign of the black horse".

 The green of the Lloyds Bank was adopted in the 1920s for added distinctiveness.

 From 1884 to the 1920s, the black horse and the beehive were both used in cheques, until the beehive was dropped.
 During this period, other symbols were used; for example, the liver bird, which was retained from the Liverpool Union Bank when it was taken over in 1900.

-Since 1975, real black horses have been featured in Lloyd's television adverts, including Cancara.
+Since 1975, real black horses have been featured in Lloyds' television adverts, including Cancara.